Cost-Saving Tips for Corporate Holiday Party

 Host a Lunch Event or Make Your Dinner Business Casual

-It is always more cost effective to build the holiday party event catering from a luncheon menu as opposed to a dinner menu.
+It is always more cost-effective to build the holiday party event catering from a luncheon menu as opposed to a dinner menu.
 Not only will the menu options save money, but a daytime event during the week can also cut the guest list in half by limiting guests to employees or clients only with no spouses or personal guests.
 But if you are still set on hosting an evening event, remember that formal attire generally means that guests will expect a higher-end food and beverage experience, which will increase overall costs.
 Make it business casual instead.

 Limit Alcoholic Beverages

 Many more organizations have been doing this in the last few years.
-A couple successful strategies include offering a signature drink, limiting options to beer and wine, or offering a two-drink maximum.
-Another suggestion is to eliminate alcoholic beverages completely, which also eliminates any potential liability.
+A couple of successful strategies include offering a signature drink, limiting options to beer and wine, or offering a two-drink maximum.
+Another suggestion is to cut alcoholic beverages completely, which also eliminates any potential liability.
 Know your organization and opt for a strategy that will suit as many people as possible without carrying the costs of an open bar.